MicrosoftDocs/win32/desktop-src/NativeWiFi/onexschema-authmode-onex-element.md

 ---
-Description: Specifies the type of credentials used for authentication. ms.assetid: a56ce888-ec07-4ce8-a540-6d1890cb338d
+description: Specifies the type of credentials used for authentication. ms.assetid: a56ce888-ec07-4ce8-a540-6d1890cb338d
 title: authMode (OneX) Element ms.topic: reference